Mobile Investment App

 — You only have one chance to gain profit and no room for error.

-To keep the users coming back, an app not only has to look nice and be well-structured, but it also has to address users’ needs and pains.
+To keep the users coming back, a mobile investment app not only has to look nice and be well-structured, but it also has to address users’ needs and pains.
 Namely, it has to address their fears.

 The goal helps plan a route: find out the investor’s reasons

-The investment goal defines investors’ engagement and the tools you need to offer.
+The investment goal defines investors’ engagement and the tools you need to offer: pay attention to it while developing your fintech app.
 A part of their funds can be allocated to passive investments while the other part can be used for active investments.
 These are different approaches that suggest different risks.

-An option for everyone: find out the preferable currencies and the funds available
+An option for our mobile investment app: find out the preferable currencies and the funds available

 To create a portfolio, we have to take into account the investor’s funds and preferences.
 This way, clients can be sure that their portfolio only has the stocks they can afford.
 As a result, they won’t have to filter the stocks manually.